+location and condition.

 PBE Standard Group

-IPSAS 1.94(c) Note 2022 2022 2021
+IPSAS 1.94(c) Note 2023 2023 2022

-Actual Prospectives 58 Actual
+Actual Prospectives Actual

 \$'000 \$'000 \$'000

 IPSAS 12.47(b) Raw materials XXX XXX XXX

 IPSAS 12.47(b) Work in progress XXX XXX XXX

 IPSAS 12.47(b) Finished goods XXX XXX XXX

-ххх xxx XXX
+XXX XXX XXX

-IPSAS 12.47(b)

-IPSAS 12.47(e)During the reporting period a number of items of the Group's finished goods were written down by \$XXX

-realisable value of \$XXX

-thousand due to [INSERT REASON, e.g., obsolescence, trade restrictions, decrease in brand
+IPSAS 12.47(b) IPSAS 12.47(e) IPSAS 12.47(g) During the reporting period a number of items of the Group's finished goods were realisable value of \$XXX thousand due to [INSERT REASON, e.g., obsolescence, trecognition etc.] (2022: nil).

-recognition etc.] (2021: nil).

-IPSAS 12.47(f) There were no reversals of previously written down inventory items (2021: nil)59.
+IPSAS 12.47(f) There were no reversals of previously written down inventory items (2022: nil) .

-IPSAS 12.47(h) There are no items of inventory pledged as security against any of the Group's liabilities (2021: nil).
+IPSAS 12.47(h) There are no items of inventory pledged as security against any of the Group's li abilities (202 2: nil).

 IPSAS 12.47(a) Inventory - accounting policy

-Inventory is initially measured at cost, except items acquired through non-exchange transactions which are instead measured at fair value as their deemed cost at initial recognition.
+Inventory is initially measured at cost, except items acquired through non-exmeasured at fair value as their deemed cost at initial recognition. change tran sactions which a are instead

 Inventories are subsequently measured at the lower of cost and net realisable value.
-The cost of inventories is based on [INSERT DETAILS, e.g., the first-in first-out principle, weighted average cost] and includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs incurred in bringing them to their existing location and condition.
+The cost of inventories is based on [INSERT DETAILS, e.g., the first-in first-out principle, weighted average cost] and includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs incurred in bringing them to their existing